RPi-Distro/pi-gen/stage3/04-install-sw/files/README.md

 # Jambox: Jamming with Raspberry Pi
 Release 1.2.0

+If you don't want to read the "Quickstart" section, scroll to the bottom to read "Other Topics".

 ## Quickstart:

 ### Get Wired:
+- **Raspberry Pi** Jambox has been tested primarily with Pi4B, but has also been verified to work on Pi3B.
-- **Ethernet cable** between Raspberry Pi and your router (can't use wireless with Jamulus)
+- **Ethernet cable** between Raspberry Pi and your router (can't use wireless for jamming, too much jitter).
 - **Headphones** to Headphone Amplifier (Rockville HPA-4 recommended) or headphone out of audio interface.
 - **Headphone Amp power supply**
 - **Raspberry Pi power supply** to USB-C port on Raspberry Pi 4, or micro USB port on Raspberry Pi 3B
 - **USB Audio Interface** to a USB port on Raspberry Pi
-    - Behringer UM2 is a good choice
+    - Behringer UM2 is a good choice if you are buying an interface only for jamming.
     - verified to work with Behringer UCA222
-    - verified to work with Focusrite 2i2
+    - verified to work with Focusrite 2i2.
     - other 2-channel recording interfaces are likely to work
     - other interfaces may require editing parameters in /etc/jackrdc.conf
 - **Microphone and/or instrument** to USB Audio Interface